July 3, 2024 how to grow lavender from seed

 Seed Quality and Storage

-Freshness of the seeds is crucial for good germination rates.
-Lavender seeds can lose viability quickly so it’s a good idea to buy seeds close to planting time and from a reputable source to ensure they have been stored properly.
+How fresh the seeds are makes a big difference to the rate of germination.
+Lavender seeds deteriorate quickly so it’s a good idea to buy your seeds close to when you’re planning on planting them.
+Again, a reputable source is very important because you want them to have been stored properly.

 Soil Preparation